laneyberm/kickstarter-analysis/README.md

 ![Theater Outcomes vs Launch Dates](/Theater_Outcomes_vs_Launch.png)

-### The above graph provides information about Theater outcomes based upon it launch date.
-Based on the above graph, Analysis of Outcomes Based on Launch Date, The overview of the analysis is well described with screenshots,
+### The above graph provides information about theater outcomes based upon it launch date.
+Based on the above graph, successful events increased from January until it's peak in May.
+After May, the successful events decreased gradually for the rest of the year.
+Another obsevation from the graph is that the successful events in January and March are the same.

+Also from the above graph, failed events gradually increased from January until May.
+Between May and August, the events remained similiar.
+There is a spike of failed events in October.

 ![Outcomes vs Goals](/Outcomes_vs_Goals.png)